tsvb/moonandsun/README.md

 ## Packaging

 You can create standalone executables for Windows, macOS and Linux using [PyInstaller](https://www.pyinstaller.org/).
-The repository includes a `natal_chart.spec` file that bundles the templates and license.
+The `natal_chart.spec` file now collects templates, static assets and the Swiss Ephemeris star data when available.
+It also specifies the matplotlib backend and creates a macOS bundle automatically.
 Binary icon assets are not included in the repository (some tools cannot display them in diffs).
 Provide your own icon files inside the `icons/` directory (e.g. `icon.ico` for Windows and `icon.icns` for macOS) if you want a custom installer graphic.

 Install PyInstaller and run it with the spec file: